VeritasSoftware/LiveHealthChecks/Docs/README_LiveHealthChecks.UI.md

 Then, open the app in browser, by url: https://localhost:8001

-Make sure the below projects, in the Solution, are started up, in the specified order.
+To run the Sample in the Solution, make sure the below projects, are started up, in the specified order.

 ![**Solution Startup**](/Docs/LiveHealthChecks-Solution-Startup.jpg)